jstuecker/pytest-jax-bench/README.md

 ```python
 print(data[-2:]["commit"], data[-2:]["jit_mean_ms"], "+-", data[-2:]["jit_std_ms"])
 ```
 to print the last two runs' commit, average runtime and measurement uncertainty.
-Invalid measurements may be set to "np.nan" for invalid timings or "-1" for invalid memory values.
+Measurements may be set to "np.nan" for invalid timings or "-1" for invalid memory values.

 ### The terminal output
-If you run pytest with "-v" option you may get a terminal output similar to this.
+If you run pytest with "-v" option you will get a terminal output similar to this:

 ![pytest-jax-bench terminal example](assets/terminal_example.png)
 <!-- ```